BlueMango10/bfup-scrabble-project/NOTES.md

 A possible horizontal starting position would be a piece with no piece on the immediate right of it.
 A possible vertical starting position would be a piece with no piece immediatly below it.

-We would only need to do this once every time we make a move, so approack 2 may be the best option (the board is updated more often than we make moves).
+We would only need to do this once every time we make a move, so approach 2 may be the best option (the board is updated more often than we make moves).

 ### Checking if a word intersects other pieces
 Simply check the map if a piece is placed in any of the coordinates which the word wants to be placed in.